Kansas | Locum Tenens Travel Lifestyle

 Kansas is the site of your next locum tenens opportunity!
 Our client is looking for a dentist to begin coverage immediately.
-Hours include 8a - 5p shifts from Mondays - Fridays.
-The selected locum will be handling crowns, bridges, cavities, mouth guards, cleanings, and other general dentistry procedures.
-There is...
+Hours include 7:45a - 5p shifts from Mondays - Thursdays.
+The selected locum will be handling crowns, bridges, root canals, fillings, extractions, and other dentistry procedures.
+There is a...
 View This Job

 WHAT YOU NEED TO KNOW ABOUT VISITING KANSAS AS A LOCUM TENENS PHYSICIAN, NURSE PRACTITIONER, PHYSICIAN ASSISTANT, CRNA, AND DENTIST

 The first people to live in Kansas were Native American tribes.
 The state actually gets its name from the Kansas River, which was named after the Kansa Native Americans that lived there.
 White settlers started moving in around 1827, and just a few decades later, Kansas became the focus of the war over slavery.
 Abolitionists from New England and enslavers from Missouri both rushed to settle the territory, leading to a series of violent skirmishes referred to as ‘Bleeding Kansas’.
 The abolitionists won in 1861 when Kansas officially entered the Union as a free state.
 Today Kansas has a population of nearly 3 million people and is one of the most productive agricultural states.
 If you’re ready to journey into this historic area, read on!

 Botanica: The Wichita Gardens